 Dzibilchaltún just outside Merida on the highway to Progreso has a large cenote within the grounds and many Meridanos choose to swim here when the temperatures in Merida reach sky-high levels.
 The cenote called Xlacah is very shallow on one end but plunges to 140 feet deep at the other.

-The town of Cuzamá is known for the large number of cenotes found there.
+The town of Cuzamá is known for a large number of cenotes found there.
 Especially unique is a tour that you can do in this area where you visit three cenotes.
 If you go to the hacienda in Cuzamá, you can hire a guide with a platform buggy pulled by horses through the area to the cenotes.
-The main cenotes are Chelentun (laying down rock), Chansinic’che (tree with small ants) and Bolonchoojol (nine drops of water).
+The main cenotes are Chelentun (laying down rock), Chansinic’che (a tree with small ants) and Bolonchoojol (nine drops of water).
 The Chelentun Cenote has incredibly blue and clear water, with excellent visibility.
 Stalactite and stalagmite formations add to its unique beauty.

-Located in the center of Valladolid is Zaci this is a popular cenote for swimming in the gorgeous turquoise waters.
+Located in the centre of Valladolid is Zaci this is a popular cenote for swimming in the gorgeous turquoise waters.
 You will see a rare species of eyeless black fish known as “lub.”
 A third of the cenote is covered with stalactites and stalagmites and there is a walkway around the entire cenote which makes it easy to access.
-There is also a restaurant on the property, serving many Yucatecan specialties
+There is also a restaurant on the property, serving many Yucatecan specialities

 Mayan Sites – Day trips from Merida

 There are guides available that speak English, Portuguese, Spanish, French, Italian and Dutch they have some great insights to the site and really interesting tales to impart.
 As you pass through the entry gates, you will see a small slope of a hill with both stairs and a wheelchair ramp.
 Directly ahead and looking up nearly 115 feet, is the Pyramid of the Magician, immense and awe-inspiring, symbolic of an incredible civilization.